ventoji/gnome-app/readme.md

     cd gnome-app/
     npm install
     ```
-    To run locally, build the app for development executing the following commands
+    To run locally, build the app for development executing the following commands.

     ```shell
     npm run build:dev
     npm run dev-server
+    npm run start
+    ```

+   Other option to run locally using express is executing this command.
+    ```shell
     npm run start
     ```